 First Attempt: Headhunting

-blog post in December 2012, when it had around 2 million registered students, Coursera pitched Career Services as “a recruiting service that connects passionate and committed Coursera students with positions that match their skills and interests.”
+In a blog post in December 2012, when it had around 2 million registered students, Coursera pitched Career Services as “a recruiting service that connects passionate and committed Coursera students with positions that match their skills and interests.”
 The service used sophisticated analytics to match students to companies.
 Students had to explicitly opt in and create a profile to be eligible.

-companies a flat fee for introductions to matched students.
+Coursera charged companies a flat fee for introductions to matched students.
 The revenue would be shared with the university whose courses the student had registered for.
 At launch, positions were limited to Software Engineering and initial companies using the service included Facebook, Twitter, AppDirect, and TrialPay.

 Career Services seems to be have been shut down.
 The webpage no longer exists and there is no mention of it in the FAQs.
 This doesn’t mean that Coursera will not try something similar in the future.